StoneX Group Inc.: International Assets Holding Corporation, 1981-2010

-Merger in 2009
+Merger, 2009

 In 2009, StoneX Group Inc. (previously INTL FCStone) and the International Assets Holding Corporation merged, with Sean O'Connor becoming CEO and Diego Veitia Chairman.
 StoneX operates as an independent business unit of IAHC, ceased trading stock on Sept.
 30th, and brings over $229.3 million in operation revenues.
 IAAC officially became INTL FCStone in Feb.
 2011 (now StoneX Group Inc.).
 StoneX Group Inc. serves more than 32,000 accounts, and more than 330,000 active retail accounts, in more than 180 countries through a network of 70 offices around the world.
 Within a month of the merger, IAHC expanded operations to the Pacific Rim with a new office in Sydney, Australia.

-Company name change 2020
+Company name change, 2020

 In July 2020, the company rebranded and changed its name to StoneX Group Inc. In October 2020, StoneX finalized its acquisition of Frankfurt-based Giroxx which now operates as StoneX Financial GmbH from within the Global Payments division.

+In 2023, StoneX was found to have purchased $4.6 million of illegally mined gold from Coluna, a practice that continued into 2024.
+Coluna collected illegally mined gold from more than 1000 wildcat mining group.